 Foreword by the Editor

-If the small groups of 50th (Indian) Para Bde survivors who made it back through the jungle to Imphal felt defeated, they were wrong.
+If the small groups of 50th (Indian) Para Bde survivors who made it back through the jungle to Imphal after the Battle of Sangshak felt defeated, they were wrong.
 They had in fact obtained a Phyrric victory because their heroism and that of of their dead and wounded comrades had rendered possible the British victories at Imphal and Kohima, which saved India from Japanese invasion and turned the tide of the war in Burma against Japan.

 The paratroopers of 50th (Indian) Parachute Brigade, supported by a battalion-sized battle group of Indian and Nepalese infantrymen, held up the Japanese advance for six vital days, inflicting heavy losses on the enemy whilst suffering extremely heavy losses themselves.
 After the battle, Japanese General Shigesaburo Myazaki ordered that prisoners be well-treated and was seen to bow respectfully towards the British positions.

 Lieutenant-Colonel John Sanderson, then a captain acting major, was one of the few officers of the 152nd (Parachute) Battalion to survive the Battle of Sangshak in India in March 1944.
 John Sanderson’s autobiography Secret Service in the Cold War is available through The Airborne Shop.

 His son Myles, who finished his late father’s autobiography and published it after his death, tells Hermes how he met one of his father’s comrades, Major Maurice Bell, 152nd Para’s Regimental Signals Officer and a fellow survivor of Sangshak.
 Myles Sanderson and his publisher have kindly permitted us to publish some edited Sangshak-related extracts from the book.